fukamachi/caveman/README.v2.markdown

 ### Database

-If you add `:databases` to the configuration, Caveman enables database support by default. `:databases` is an association list of database settings.
+When you add `:databases` to the configuration, Caveman enables database support. `:databases` is an association list of database settings.

 ```common-lisp
 (defconfig |production|